Common or Street Names: Thang, Krypton, Kakuam, Thom, Ketum, Biak-Biak (common name in Thailand)

 Extent of Kratom Use

-Until fall of 2016, kratom was widely available legally on the Internet without a prescription and in retail smoke shops.
-The DEA placed kratom in Schedule I of the Controlled Substances Act in September of 2016, making it illegal to possess and attempting to block access by the public.
-On the Internet, it is marketed in a variety of forms: raw leaf, powder, gum, dried in capsules, pressed into tablets, and as a concentrated extract.
+On the Internet, kratom is marketed in a variety of forms: raw leaf, powder, gum, dried in capsules, pressed into tablets, and as a concentrated extract.
 In the US and Europe, it appears its use is expanding, and recent reports note increasing use by the college-aged population.

 Kratom Side Effects and Health Hazards